Sonia Gandhi: Personal life

 Sonia is the widow of Rajiv Gandhi, elder son of Indira Gandhi.
-She has two children, Rahul Gandhi and Priyanka Gandhi.
+She has two children, Rahul Gandhi and Priyanka Gandhi, who both serve as Members of Parliament in the Lok Sabha.

 In August 2011, she underwent successful surgery for cervical cancer in the United States at Memorial Sloan–Kettering Cancer Center in New York.
 She returned to India on 9 September after her treatment.
-Speaking on 18 July 2012, about her son taking a larger role in the party, she said that it is for Rahul to decide.

-Sonia Gandhi was listed as one of the fifty best-dressed over 50s by the Guardian in March 2013.

-She follows the style quote "Simple is Stylish" and looks no further than mother-in-law Indira Gandhi's "innate sense of fashion".

-According to an affidavit filed during the 2014 Indian general election, Sonia had declared assets worth ₹9.28 crore, with ₹2.81 crore in movable and ₹6.47 crore in immovable properties.
+According to an affidavit filed during the 2014 Indian general election, Gandhi had declared assets worth ₹9.28 crore, with ₹2.81 crore in movable and ₹6.47 crore in immovable properties.
 This was an almost six-fold increase since her declaration in the last election in 2009; party officials attributed this to a switch from book value to market value for asset valuation.

+Gandhi's mother, Paola Maino, died due to an illness at her home in Italy on 27 August 2022, at the age of about 90.

-Electoral performances
+Electoral history

 Honours and recognition

 Gandhi was seen as the most powerful politician of India from 2004 to 2014, and variously listed among the most powerful people and women listings by magazines.

 In 2013, Sonia Gandhi was ranked 21st among world's most powerful and 9th most powerful woman by Forbes Magazine.

-In 2007, she had been named the third most powerful woman in the world by the same magazine and was ranked 6th in exclusive list in 2007.
+In 2007, she was named the third most powerful woman in the world by the same magazine and was ranked 6th in exclusive list in 2007.

-In 2010, Gandhi ranked as the ninth most powerful person on the planet by Forbes magazine.
+In 2010, Gandhi was ranked as the ninth most powerful person on the planet by Forbes magazine.
 She was ranked 12 in 2012 in Forbes' powerful people list.

 Sonia was also named among the Time 100 most influential people in the world for 2007 and 2008.
 New Statesman listed Sonia Gandhi at number 29 in their annual survey of "The World's 50 Most Influential Figures" in 2010.